 Looking for truly unique wedding registry ideas?
-There's a whole word of registries beyond housewares and table linens out there.
-Your wedding is truly one of the only times when you can let people know exactly what kind of gifts and presents you would like them to get you courtesy of a wedding registry.
+There's a whole world of registries beyond housewares and table linens out there.
+Your wedding is one of the only times when you can let people know exactly what kind of gifts you would like them to get you courtesy of a wedding registry.
 While some couples scurry to a major department store or a home goods specialty store, other couples are eager to do something less traditional.
 We consulted with Jannae Saltzman, the owner and senior lead planner of Blush & Whim, to help get the ideas flowing.